-Max Scanlon made the perfect debut for the Panthers, skipping his rink to a 26-12 salute against Peter Forck’s quartet.
+Max Scanlan made the perfect debut for the Panthers, skipping his rink to a 26-12 salute against Peter Forck’s quartet.

 Adrian Pantling’s rink produced a 29-16 victory against Glenn Harrison, with Henty grabbing one point thanks to a 24-10 win for Kerry Boyle against Darren Moore’s team.